-Overlap/double counting of courses on major and minor
+• Overlap/double counting of courses on degree/major and minor or graduate certificate

-Helpful Hints: The desired outcome of a minor is to provide the opportunity for non-majors to study and receive recognition for completing an area of study outside their major.
-When the required courses listed on a minor are also required courses for a major, there is a concern related to double-counting course credit (double-dipping of course credit) to complete both the minor and major.
-In this context, a student completing the major should be advised that duplication of courses between the minor and major may not exceed 50% of the minor course credit requirements.
-To alert students of this concern, please consider adding the following note, or words to this effect, at the bottom of the program requirements, "No more than 50% of the graded course credits required for Minor: may be double-counted by a student also enrolled in Major: ."
+Helpful Hints: The desired outcome of a minor or graduate certificate is to provide the opportunity for non-majors to study and receive recognition for completing an area of study outside their degree/major.
+When the required courses listed on a minor or graduate certificate are also required courses for a degree/major, there is a concern related to double-counting course credit (double-dipping of course credit) to complete both the minor/graduate certificate and degree/major.
+In this context, a student completing the degree/major should be advised that duplication of courses between the minor/graduate certificate and degree/major may not exceed 50% of the minor or graduate certificate course credit requirements.

+To alert students of this concern, please consider adding a note, or words to this effect, at the bottom of the degree/major and/or minor/graduate certificate requirements,